psilabs-dev/aio-lanraragi/docs/development.md

 Note that when running `uv`, your current working directory matters, and the above command must be run at project root.

+Resources should be carefully managed, and unclosed client sessions are a hard error, as configured into pytest in unit and integration tests.

 ## Integration Testing

 Integration testing is an important part of this client library, and it has its own supporting library.
 To install dependencies, go to `integraion_tests` and install them (to your environment):